Bjorn46/ASP.NET-Core-Example/README.md

 If you want to test it out and delete your current Models and DbContext then you can use the following command at the end of the scaffold command
 --force

-Run the scaffold command to generate controllers
+Run the scaffold command to generate controllers (These do not generate good code for RESTful API)
 - dotnet aspnet-codegenerator controller -name YourControllerName -m YourModelName -dc YourDbContextName -outDir Controllers

 ## Migration